wzslr321/flutter_guide/README.md

 <br/>

-With our routes registered properly, we can now use them in our code to make functionality of displaying different screens.
+With routes registered properly, we can now use them in the code to make functionality of displaying different screens.
 <br/>
 For this, we can use <b> Navigator </b>, and more specifically <b> <i> Navigator.of(context).pushNamed() </i> </b> in this case.
 We can invoke this function for example, with help of simple button.